-(ii) if, in addition, $\pi$ is such that $\{ \pi^{-1}(y) \}_{y \in Y}$ is a metric measure foliation of $X$, the fibres are smooth compact Riemannian manifolds, and either $\mu_{y}$ or $\mu_{y'}$ is absolutely continuous with respect to the volume measure on the respective support fibre, then all the measures $\mu_{y_{t}}$ on this path are absolutely continuous with respect to the volume measure on the fibre. \end{maintheorem}
+(iii) if $\pi$ is such that $\{ \pi^{-1}(y) \}_{y \in Y}$ is a metric measure foliation of $X$, $X$ a smooth compact Riemannian manifold, there exists a path given by the disintegration map connecting $\mu_{y}$ and $\mu_{y'}$, and if either $\mu_{y}$ or $\mu_{y'}$ is absolutely continuous with respect to the volume measure on the respective support fibre, then all the measures $\mu_{y_{t}}$ on this path are absolutely continuous with respect to the volume measure on the fibre. \end{maintheorem}